Dcroix/Predicting-Men-Tennis-Player-Performance/README.md

-# Machine Learning on Tennis Dataset
+# Machine Learning on Men Tennis Dataset

 ## Scenario
 Data Scientists were hired to determine upcoming tennis players who are likely to not progress into the second week of the Grand Slam Tournaments.
 After being identified, these players could undergo interventions specific to their techniques or tactics needing improvement.
 Historical data on players' match performances, sourced from University of California Irvine, was utilized to train a machine learning model to address this problem.